 - Garganta Funda waterfall – Calheta.
 Approximately 140 m tall waterfall, which slides down along a nearly vertical cliff.

 - Risco Waterfall – Calheta.
 Approximately 100 m tall waterfall.

 - Véu da Noiva Falls (Seixal Waterfall) – Porto Moniz.
-Tall waterfall which falls along the steep seaside cliffs directly into the ocean.
+Some 110 m tall waterfall which falls along the steep seaside cliffs directly into the ocean.
 Wind often blows the falls sideways.

 - Deserta Grande ecosystem – Santa Cruz.
 Small Desertas Islands have numerous unique species.
 On Deserta Grande lives the largest European tarantula – 4.5 cm long body as well as an enormous carrot and 14 species of endemic snails in unusual colors.